ashishkarki/system-design-topics/README.md

     > Most explanations are from [CloudFlare](https://tinyurl.com/yn2ts2zy)

-    1. <u>Round robin</u> (Static load balancing): Round robin load balancing distributes traffic to a list of servers in rotation using the Domain Name System (DNS)
+    1. **Round robin** (Static load balancing): Round robin load balancing distributes traffic to a list of servers in rotation using the Domain Name System (DNS)
-    2. <u>Least Connections</u> (Dynamic load balancing)
+    2. **Least Connections** (Dynamic load balancing)
-    3. <u>Resource based</u>: Distributes load based on what resources each server has available at the time.
+    3. **Resource based**: Distributes load based on what resources each server has available at the time.
        1. Specialized software (called an "agent") running on each server measures that server's available CPU and memory, and the load balancer queries the agent before distributing traffic to that server.
-    4. <u>Weighted variants of the above 3 strategies</u>: basically assign a weight to each server.
+    4. **Weighted variants of the above 3 strategies**: basically assign a weight to each server.
 And, then server which has a bigger weight (i.e. is deemed to handle more traffic) will get more requests based on either round robin or least connections etc
-    5. <u>Random</u> (Dynamic):
+    5. **Random** (Dynamic):
-    6. <u>IP Hash</u> (Static load balancing): Combines incoming traffic's source and destination IP addresses and uses a mathematical function to convert it into a hash.
+    6. **IP Hash** (Static load balancing): Combines incoming traffic's source and destination IP addresses and uses a mathematical function to convert it into a hash.
        1. Based on the hash, the connection is assigned to a specific server.

 3. **TYPES of Load Balancers**: 2 Types

     > Most explanations from [nginix site](https://tinyurl.com/2p9dv8xj)

-    1. <u>Layer 4</u>: operates in the Transport layer (which is 4th layer in the OSI model and has access to TCP or UDP protocols.
+    1. **Layer 4**: operates in the Transport layer (which is 4th layer in the OSI model and has access to TCP or UDP protocols.
-       1. Layer 4 load balancers make their <u>routing decisions based on address information extracted from the first few packets in the TCP stream, and do not inspect packet content.</u>
+       1. Layer 4 load balancers make their _routing decisions based on address information extracted from the first few packets in the TCP stream, and do not inspect packet content._
        2. A Layer 4 load balancer is often a dedicated hardware device supplied by a vendor
-       3. <u>When the Layer 4 load balancer receives a request and makes the load balancing decision, it also performs Network Address Translation (NAT) on the request packet,</u> changing the recorded destination IP address from its own to that of the content server it has chosen on the internal network.
+       3. _When the Layer 4 load balancer receives a request and makes the load balancing decision, it also performs Network Address Translation (NAT) on the request packet,_ changing the recorded destination IP address from its own to that of the content server it has chosen on the internal network.
           1. Similarly, before forwarding server responses to clients, the load balancer changes the source address recorded in the packet header from the server’s IP address to its own
-    2. <u>Layer 7</u>: operates in Application layer (which is the topmost layer of OSI model and basically the normal internet)
+    2. **Layer 7**: operates in Application layer (which is the topmost layer of OSI model and basically the normal internet)
        1. Has access to everything Layer 4 has plus access to HTTP headers, cookies and payload
        2. Layer 7 load balancers base their routing decisions on various characteristics of the HTTP header and on the actual contents of the message, such as the URL, the type of data (text, video, graphics), or information in a cookie.
-       3. Rather than manage traffic on a packet-by-packet basis like Layer 4 load balancers that use NAT, <u>Layer 7 load balancing proxies can read requests and responses in their entirety.</u>
+       3. Rather than manage traffic on a packet-by-packet basis like Layer 4 load balancers that use NAT, _Layer 7 load balancing proxies can read requests and responses in their entirety._
        4. Layer 7 are more powerful that way but are also expensive than layer 4.

-4. <u>Advantages or usages of LBs</u>:
+4. **Advantages or usages of LBs**:
-    1. <u>Makes our system resilient</u> by routing requests to available servers if one or more servers are down
+    1. **Makes our system resilient** by routing requests to available servers if one or more servers are down
-    2. Makes it easy to make our system <u>Horizontally scalable</u> (that is easily plug new servers to the LBs as required for new requests)
+    2. Makes it easy to make our system **Horizontally scalable** (that is easily plug new servers to the LBs as required for new requests)

 ## CDNs (Content Delivery Networks)

 1. A CDN allows for the quick transfer of assets needed for loading Internet content including HTML pages, javascript files, stylesheets, images, and videos.
-2. Basically, <u>CDNs allow you to cache your static contents like images in a globally distributed network of servers (such servers are CDNs) and quickly provide them to the users of the client website.</u>
+2. Basically, _CDNs allow you to cache your static contents like images in a globally distributed network of servers (such servers are CDNs) and quickly provide them to the users of the client website._
 3. A requirement or good candidates of stuff served by CDNs are again static content that DO NOT CHANGE often.
 4. **Types of CDN**: 2 types of CDN
-   1. <u>Push CDN</u>: the client/original website Pushes new content to the CDNs.
+   1. **Push CDN**: the client/original website Pushes new content to the CDNs.
 Might not be very efficient if you have large number of new resource/contents
-   2. <u>Pull CDN</u>: is a lazy type CDN - it will only Pull (and hence cache) some content (generally static content) if there is a request for it (on the original or client’s website).
+   2. **Pull CDN**: is a lazy type CDN - it will only Pull (and hence cache) some content (generally static content) if there is a request for it (on the original or client’s website).
       1. Meaning the first request will be slow since the CDN hasn’t already kept of copy of a particular resource
       2. Subsequent requests will be very fast
 5. **Summary of CDNs**: